 - More information about plants and fungi in British Columbia

-The Ministry of Forests, Lands, Natural Resource Operations and Rural Development decided to limit public access to these areas during this year’s mushroom picking season to help protect biologically and culturally sensitive areas from additional impacts.
+Government has limited public access to these areas during this year’s mushroom picking season to help protect biologically and culturally sensitive areas from additional impacts.

 Public use of forested areas on Crown land